common-workflow-lab/2020-works-workshop-mpi-cwl/presentation.md

   domain?
 How do you tell your `mpirun` program this?

 ---
-# Limitations (aka TODO list)
+# Limitations

-Specify version of the MPI standard required
+Specify version of the MPI standard required.

-Specify level of thread support required by application
+Specify level of thread support required by application.

-More complete testing with software containers
+More complete testing with software containers.

 ???

 Speaker: Rupe

+A few smaller things we will definitely look at:

 Working towards MPI version 4.0 at present